Skip to content

 Related guidance

-Reviews will take place more frequently in the event of a significant change in circumstances of a foster carer and can be requested by the foster carer or fostering social worker for example where there are concerns about the standards of care provided by the foster carer as a result of a complaint or allegation following a section 47 enquiry or investigation, disruption of a permanent placement, a significant health issue, concerns arising from an updated DBS check or recommendation for a change of approval (all carers should be approved for up to 3 placements, 0 – 18 years or 5 – 18 years if they smoke).
+reviews will take place more frequently in the event of a significant change in circumstances of a foster carer and can be requested by the foster carer or Supervising Social Worker for example where there are concerns about the standards of care provided by the foster carer as a result of a complaint or allegation following a section 47 enquiry or investigation, disruption of a permanent placement, a significant health issue, concerns arising from an updated DBS check or recommendation for a change of approval (all carers will be approved for up to 3 placements, 0 – 18 years or 5 – 18 years if they smoke or vape).
+The smoking policy will be adhered to.

-As well as formal reviews, there will be regular dialogue and feedback between the fostering worker and the foster carer.
+As well as formal reviews, there will be regular dialogue and feedback between the Supervising Social Worker and the foster carer.

-The IRO Admin will send a letter confirming the arrangements for the review to the foster carer/s.
-The IRO Admin officer at the same time will send the consultation document and SAE to the foster carer/s.
+The Fostering Business Support will send a letter confirming the arrangements for the review to the foster carer/s. at the same time they will send the consultation document and SAE to the foster carer/s

-The foster carers should return their consultation report to IRO admin two weeks before the review date.
+The foster carers should return their consultation report to Fostering Business Support two weeks before the review date.

 See Appendix 1: Report from Foster Carer.

-The fostering social worker will also, as part of the formal review, seek the views of all members of the foster carer's household as well as the written comments and opinions as to the foster carer from all social workers who have used the foster carer for a placement since the last formal review as recorded on the social worker's end of placement report.
+The Supervising Social Worker will also, as part of the formal review, seek the views of all members of the foster carer's household as well as the written comments and opinions as to the foster carer from all social workers who have used the foster carer for a placement since the last formal review as recorded on the social worker's end of placement report.
 This will include contacting a social worker from outside the authority where appropriate.
 Post placement reports should be provided for the review.

-The fostering social worker will also seek and take into account the views of any child placed with the foster carer since the last review via the child's social worker.
-See Appendix 3 – Social Worker report.
+The Supervising Social Worker will also seek and take into account the views of any child placed with the foster carer since the last review via the child’s social worker.
+Foster Carer’s Annual review - Report of Child’s Social Worker

-Where the SSW is informed of any complaints or allegations about the foster family, they should inform the IRO.
+Where the Supervising Social Worker is informed of any complaints or allegations about the foster family, they should inform the IRO

-An Annual Review must be held following an allegation or serious complaint made against a foster carer.
+An Enhanced review must be held following an allegation or serious complaint made against a foster carer.

-• The review process requires that all paper contributions to the review are collated by the Supervising Social Worker (SSW) in to a pre-review pack which they will share with the Foster Carer.
-The pre-review pack is submitted to a monthly IRO Manager's meeting which is chaired by the IRO Manager, attended by the Fostering Manager;
+• The review process requires that all paper contributions to the review are collated by the Fostering Business Support in to a pre-review pack which they will share with the Foster Carer;

 • There will be a record of any required recommendations and/or actions arising out of the review;